Lahntal railway: Passengers

 Except for commuter and school services, the passenger trains were predominantly operated with railcars and DMUs.
 For a long time, the Lahn Valley Railway was a focus for the operation of accumulator railcars of classes ETA 176 and ETA 150 sets with up to four cars.
 The Uerdingen railbus was also used in various versions.
 However, from 1987, these vehicles were quickly replaced by new class 628 diesel locomotives, which also displaced some of the locomotive-hauled trains.
 This would not change until December 2004.

 The operation of class 611 sets equipped with tilting on a continuous Regional-Express service commenced for a few months from about 1997.
 Due to technical difficulties, these multiple units had to be withdrawn from circulation and reworked several times.
 They were replaced by trains hauled by class 216 locomotives, some with locomotives at both ends to keep the short turnaround times in the terminal stations and to reduce delays.

-Until the change of the timetable in 2006/2007, a Vectus railcar operated as a RB service between Limburg and Gießen.
+Until the change of the timetable in 2006/2007, a Vectus railcar operated as an RB service between Limburg and Gießen.
 After the 2006/2007 timetable change, there were separate Vectus DMU services between Limburg and Gießen: from Monday to Friday in the evening two Regionalbahn train pairs were operated by Vectus between Limburg and Giessen; several services also operated at the weekend.
 These trips were used to transport the Vectus vehicles to the DB Regio carriage-washing facility in Giessen.
 These trips have not operated since the takeover of the Limburg–Giessen section by the HLB in December 2011.

 Since the timetable change in December 2008, Regional-Express services have been provided by class 612 DMUs with active tilting technology, which allowed travel times between Limburg and Gießen to be shortened by about eleven minutes.
 Since the end of October 2009, two incidents in relation to the tilting system led to it being switched off, delaying trains by about 10 to 15 minutes.
 After the timetable change in December 2010, the Regional-Express trains were again operated with active tilt technology.